nicklockwood/AsyncImageView/README.md

 	- (void)loadImageWithURL:(NSURL *)URL target:(id)target action:(SEL)action;

-Works the same as above, except the action will only be called if the loading is succesfull.
+Works the same as above, except the action will only be called if the loading is successfull.
 Failure can still be detected using `AsyncImageLoadDidFail` notification.

 	- (void)loadImageWithURL:(NSURL *)URL;